radius-project/design-notes/cli/cli-improvements.md

 ### User scenarios

-* As someone new to Radius, I am using the tutorials to get familiar with its concepts.
-I do not want to get into details, yet.
+* As a Radius beginner, I am utilizing the tutorials to acquaint myself with the minimal necessary concepts for deploying an application using Radius.
+I prefer not to delve into all the details at this stage.

 * I would like to deploy multiple applications to the same environment.

 * I would like to deploy a single application to multiple environments.

+## User Experience (if applicable)

+Most of the CLI commands will change to accodomate the absense of a default resource group.
+"Impact on CLI commands" section captures the details.

 ## Design

 Today, we establish a default resource group during `rad init` process in `config.yaml`.
 All of the `rad` cli commands operate on this resource group, unless a different resource group is specified using option `-g`.